A Survey on Deep Learning Techniques for Action Anticipation: Evaluation Datasets and Metrics

 \subsection{Datasets}

 The algorithms for action anticipation are evaluated on a wide range of datasets that are temporally labeled with the corresponding action.
-To better differentiate current datasets, we consider several characteristics as follows.
+To better differentiate current datasets, we consider several characteristics in Table~\ref{tab:datasets}: spontaneity of behavior (scripted vs.\ natural), viewpoint (egocentric, third-person, or multi-view), presence of composite activities (elementary actions forming higher-level scenarios, cf.\ Fig.~\ref{fig:abstraction_level}), and concurrent activities (simultaneous performance of multiple actions).
+Below, we describe the most widely used benchmarks.

 \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}} \newcolumntype{M}[1]{>{ \arraybackslash}m{#1}}